MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 - Customer Insights - Journeys
 - Business performance analytics
 - Project Operations Team Member
-- Power Platform Environment Settings
+- Power Platform environment settings

-With 2024 Release wave 2, these apps are changing their app release channel to **Monthly**:
+With 2024 Release wave 2, this app is changing the app release channel to **Monthly**:

 - Sales Hub

-### Keeping Semi-annual release channel
+### Keeping semi-annual release channel

-When an environment needs to have a slower release cadence, the following configurations are recommended.
+When an environment needs to have a slower release cadence, these configurations are recommended.

 #### Change apps with explicit app release channel

 Model-driven apps with the app release channel set to a value other than **Auto** need to be changed to **Semi-annual**.
 These apps can be deployed to all environments as a managed solution.

-1. Customize any out of box Dynamics 365 app
+1. Customize any out of box Dynamics 365 app.
-1. Update any custom app created after 2024 release wave 1 when new app started defaulting to **Monthly**
+1. Update any custom app created after 2024 release wave 1 when the new app started defaulting to **Monthly**.

+> [!NOTE]
-> Note: Model-driven apps in Power Apps environments use **Monthly** when app release channel is **Auto** regardless of the environment release channel.
-All model-driven apps in Power Apps environments need to set the app release channel explicitly.
+> Model-driven apps in Power Platform environments use **Monthly** when the app release channel is **Auto** regardless of the environment release channel.
+All model-driven apps in Power Platform environments need to set the app release channel explicitly.

 #### Override apps when no explicit app release channel

-Model-driven apps in Dynamics 365 environment that have **Auto** for app release channel can either
+Model-driven apps in a Dynamics 365 environment that have **Auto** for app release channel can choose either option:

-1. Change each environment release change to **Semi-annual**
+- Change each environment release change to **Semi-annual**.
-2. Change each app with to **Semi-annual**
+- Change each app with to **Semi-annual**.

 ## Changing the environment channel